Sony: 1950s–2000s

 Sony co-founder Akio Morita founded Sony Corporation of America in 1960.
 In the process, he was struck by the mobility of employees between American companies, which was unheard of in Japan at that time.
-When he returned to Japan, he encouraged experienced, middle-aged employees of other companies to reevaluate their careers and consider joining Sony.
+When he returned to Japan, he encouraged experienced, middle-aged employees of other companies to consider joining Sony.
 The company filled many positions in this manner, and inspired other Japanese companies to do the same.
 Moreover, Sony played a major role in the development of Japan as a powerful exporter during the 1960s, 1970s and 1980s, supplying the U.S. Military with bomb parts used in the Vietnam War.
 It also helped to significantly improve American perceptions of "made in Japan" products.
 Known for its production quality, Sony was able to charge above-market prices for its consumer electronics and resisted lowering prices.